 BSc (Hons).
 Degree in Psychology; Fast Track Intermediate Certificate in Counselling; Postgraduate Diploma in Counselling; Postgraduate Diploma in CBT

-Lorraine is a qualified Person Centred Counsellor, Clinical Hypnotherapist and Teacher.
-Lorraine practices in Person Centred Counselling with over 10 years’ experience working adults and children affected by rape and sexual abuse.
-Lorraine qualified as a Clinical Hypnotherapist in 2008 she has worked with clients suffering from a range of disorders anxiety, depression, stress and anger management, fears and phobias.
+Lorraine is a fully qualified and experienced Person-Centred Counsellor, Clinical Hypnotherapist and Teacher.
+Lorraine practices in Person Centred Counselling with over 10 years’ experience working in trauma specifically with adults and children affected by rape and sexual abuse.
+She offers clients a safe, non-judgemental and confidential setting in which they can explore any past or present issues.
+Lorraine provides an integrative approach of person-centred therapy and clinical hypnotherapy according to the needs of the client.
+Lorraine qualified as a Person-Centred Counsellor in 2007 and Clinical Hypnotherapist in 2008 she has worked with clients suffering from a range of disorders including anxiety, depression, stress and anger management, relationship issues fears and phobias.
 She also has an enhanced qualification in weight management and stop smoking hypnotherapy.
 Lorraine has additional training in working with suicidal clients, ritual and satanic abuse and clients with Dissociative Identity Disorder.
 Lorraine is a safe guarding lead within her role as operations manager for a Rape Crisis Charity.

 Barbara is a Consultant Nurse and Psychotherapist working in the NHS and Independent health sector.
 She has 25 years’ experience providing psychological therapy to people experiencing psychological and emotional problems associated with long term physical health problems, obesity, cancer, chronic pain and psychological trauma.
 She also specialises in Perinatal mental health providing treatment for tokophobia (fear of childbirth), childbirth trauma, depression and anxiety disorders related to pregnancy and motherhood.